aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

 ### Contributor Workflow

-The AVD repository follows a [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) to collaborate on the project with personal fork.
+The AVD repository follows a [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) to collaborate on the project with a personal fork.

 The following documents the lifecycle of work within AVD:

 1. Open/request a feature enhancement or file a bug
-  a.
-If bug, see [here](#reporting-bugs)
+  1. If a bug, please see [reporting bugs](#reporting-bugs).
-  b.
-If feature request or enhancement, continue.
+  2. If feature request or enhancement, continue.
 2. Open a GitHub Issue
-  a.
-The issue will be reviewed approved by a maintainer.
+    - The issue will be reviewed and approved by a maintainer.
 3. Submit a [Pull Request (PR)](#submitting-pull-requests) referencing the issue with `Fixes #<issue number>`.

-If you follow these steps, there **will** be a GitHub Issue opened before submitting a PR.
+If you follow these steps, a GitHub Issue will be opened before you submit a PR.
 However, a PR may come in without being discussed in an Issue or Discussion.
 While we don't advocate for this, you should be aware of the process that will be followed for those circumstances.

 Should this happen, and if you followed the project guidelines, have sample tests, and code quality, you will first be acknowledged for your work; thank you in advance.
-After that, the PR will be quickly reviewed to ensure that it makes sense as a contribution to the project and to gauge the work effort or issues with merging into *devel*.
+After that, the PR will be quickly reviewed to ensure that it makes sense as a contribution to the project and to gauge the work effort or issues with merging into the *devel* branch.
 If the effort required by the core team is manageable, it'll likely still be a few weeks before it gets thoroughly reviewed and merged.
 After that, it will just depend on the current backlog.

 ### Contributing to Arista Validated Designs